RMerl/asuswrt-merlin/README-merlin.txt

 About
 -----
-Asuswrt is the name of the common firmware Asus has developed for their various router models.
+Asuswrt is the name of the firmware Asus has developed for their various router models.
 Originally forked from Tomato, it has since grown into a very different product, removing some more technical features that were part of Tomato, but also adding a lot of new original features.